lisek84/pdns2cloudflare/README.md

 --restore-domain domain.com- Restore records of specified domain --specified domain.com - Do all the tasks for one domain only, specified one, as a second parameter
 ```
+Normal work - full sync of queued records are done when executed without any parameter.

 If You would like to automatically sync your records from PDNS to CF just add script to your crontab